 They’re not just great for connecting though—Twitter Watch Parties also enhance the viewing experience.
 People on Twitter say they pay more attention to what they’re watching when they’re watching on the platform at the same time.3

-When it comes to hosting a watch party on Twitter, there are four essential components you need to decide on: your hook, home, hashtag, and host.
+With so many new shows and movie releases, now is the time to brush up on the best practices to help you create the ultimate Twitter Watch Party.
+When it comes to hosting one, there are four essential components you need to decide on: your hook, home, hashtag, and host.

 First up is the most important question: What are we watching?
 Pick anything: the first episode of a new series or a newly released movie.
 One idea is to consider rewatching past shows or movies with strong fandoms and cast members who might be available to participate.